-Relax, unwind and sleep – in your own bedroom
+Relax, unwind & learn how to sleep better – in your own bedroom

 Feeling out of sorts?
 Need to reawaken and revitalize your over-stressed spirit?
-A trip to the spa will deliver you from blah and put some zip back in your step – especially if you visit a sleep spa.
-But would you really pay a spa to lull you to sleep?
-What if you could create a spa experience at home, a soothing sanctuary of peace and relaxation designed to lull you into blissful slumber?
+A trip to the spa might deliver you from blah and put some zip back in your step – especially if you visit a sleep spa.
+But why pay a sleep spa to lull you to sleep when you create your own sleep spa at home.
+A soothing sanctuary of peace and relaxation designed to lull you into blissful slumber.
+Sweet, right?

 I hooked you with the blissful slumber part, didn’t I?

-Remember, a sleep spa is more than just getting a good night’s sleep, it’s about creating an environment that entices relaxation, a cocoon of comfort where sleep is an invited guest.
+Thankfully creating a sleep spa at home is simple – especially when you’re focused on the goal of a better night’s sleep.
+Remember, it’s more than just getting a good night’s sleep, it’s about creating an environment that entices relaxation, a cocoon of comfort where sleep is an invited guest.
+Every.
+Single.
+Night.

-Walking through the threshold of your bedroom should set a tone of calm and comfort.
+- Set the tone for sleep.
+When you walk through the threshold of your bedroom, your shoulders should ease and breathing relax.
 Eliminate flashy or distracting artwork, bedding and wall coverings and window treatments.
-The colors you paint your walls matter as much as the bedding – choose colors that sooth rather than shock.
+The colors you paint your walls matter as much as the bedding – choose soft colors that sooth rather than ones that shock.
 Soft sheets, a fluffy pillow and warm blankets also contribute to the welcoming peace of this nest.
-Add in gentle music or meditation chants and ensure the room has sufficient air flow – being too hot or too cold can kill the mood faster than loud music.
+Add in soft music or meditation chants and ensure the room has sufficient air flow – being too hot or too cold can kill the mood faster than loud music.

+- Ban technology from your bedroom.
 Reserve this room for sleeping, reflecting and romancing.
-If you must have your phone nearby, store it screen-side down with the ringer on low.
+If you must have your phone nearby, store it screen-side down with the ringer on sleep mode overnight.
 Turn off your social media and text notifications as well.
 If you read books on a tablet, reduce the brightness so your brain is tricked into thinking its morning while you’re reading before bed.
 If you have kids, enforce an electronic bedtime for the whole family.
 Dim the lights and say ahhhhh…

+- Practice aromatherapy for additional relaxation.
 Say goodnight to stress and transform your bedroom into a lush and softly fragrant field of lavender, chamomile, ylang ylang or vanilla.
 These herbs (lavender especially) are known sleep inducers – but take time to find your favorite.
-I love anything lavender but my husband abhors it – we both love ylang ylang though.
+We love anything lavender but some people abhor it – maybe ylang ylang be your favorite.
 Slip a pouch of herbs into your pillow or press essential oils gently into your temples, wrists and ankles – and then lie back and lose track of time.

-Now you’re ready to cross the threshold of your sleep sanctuary, slip between the sheets and enjoy the effects what you’ve created.
+Now you’re ready to cross the threshold of your sleep sanctuary, slip between the sheets and truly enjoy the effects of yours sleep spa.
 As you close your eyes, visualize something repetitive, such as sheep jumping one by one over a white picket fence.
 Use your imagination as a sleep-enhancing ally.
-Focus on the sheep, pasture, white picket fence, which will leave little mental brain space for worries that keep you awake.
+Focus on the sheep, the pasture, the white picket fence, which will leave little mental brain space for worries that keep you awake.